ShufflerBardOnTheEdge/MemPrO/README.md

 -micelle: (Optional) Builds a micelle around a protein instead of a bilayer.

--radius: (Optional) Builds a membrane disk with given radius, this can be usefull for simulating nano-disks.
+-radius: (Optional) Builds a membrane disk with given radius, this can be useful for simulating nano-disks.

 #### Peptidoglycan layer related options.

 -pgl: (Optional) Number of PG layers to place at -pgl_z.

--pgl_z: (Optional) Z position of PG layer relative to center of periplasmic space.
+-pgl_z: (Optional) Z position of PG layer relative to centre of periplasmic space.

--cper: (Optional) Percentage of crosslinks.
+-cper: (Optional) Percentage of cross-links.

--lper: (Optional) Percentage of crosslinks that are between layers.
+-lper: (Optional) Percentage of cross-links that are between layers.

--per33: (Optional) Percentage of 3-3 crosslinks, all other crosslinks will be 3-4.
+-per33: (Optional) Percentage of 3-3 cross-links, all other cross-links will be 3-4.

 -oper: (Optional) Percentage chance of a monomer linking with a oligomer.
-(Actual change of link is cper*oper)
+(Actual chance of link is cper*oper)

 -gdist: (Default 0.75,4,8.9,0.25,10,45) Distribution of glycan strand lengths.
 Format as weight 1,standard deviation 1,mean 1,weight 2..., were each triple describes a gaussian.
 The sum of these forms the distribution